GoldandBlack - Co-DC Brad Lambert: 'We want to be an attacking, Down-4 team'

 Lambert’s marching orders: Be aggressive.

 “We want to be an attacking, Down-4 team,” said Lambert after practice on Friday.
 “That's who we are.
-We'll slide into some Down-3 stuff, but we're gonna be an attacking Down-4 team.
-That's who we were at Marshall (were Lambert ran the defense the last two season) and we'll bring that same mentality here.
-It all depends, too, on how good are you up front.”
+We'll slide into some Down-3 stuff, but we're gonna be an attacking, Down-4 team.
+That's who we were at Marshall (where Lambert ran the defense the last two seasons) and we'll bring that same mentality here. ... "

 That’s what Purdue coach Jeff Brohm was preaching as the program was entering spring football last week coming off a 2-4 season and looking for its first winning record since 2017.